Lake Rosalie, Florida, USA

 - Statistics / Weather / Helpful Links

 Looking for Lake Rosalie cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Snowbird paradise.
 That describes Lake Rosalie in southern Polk County.
 This area in West Central Florida is the kind of place the northern transplant dreams of when planning the Florida vacation or winter destination.
 Located along the string of lakes and streams that make up the Kissimmee River water system, Lake Rosalie connects indirectly but beneficially to others making up the vast former wetland that feeds the Everglades.
 Far enough north to avoid the humid tropical heat yet far enough south to miss most frosts, the attractive climate, abundant wildlife and plentiful waters attracted vacationers and retirees here early in the century.